Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Cleaning 4.2 Low clearance reduces quick-clean convenience

-Overall Score 4.3 Best when you fully want the low lounge vibe
+Overall Score 4.3 Best when you want the low lounge vibe

 How These Sofas Scored in Our Tests

-Skinny Fat and The MCM were the most consistently strong across comfort, support, and day-to-day usability.
-Couch Potato’s edge is relaxed seat comfort, while its weaker spots are cooling and strict upright support.
-The OG stands out for low-slung lounging and design impact, but it’s the least friendly for quick stand-ups and frequent repositioning.
+The scores reinforce what we felt in testing.
+Skinny Fat and The MCM were the strongest across comfort, support, and day-to-day usability.
+Couch Potato stood out for relaxed comfort, while its weaker spots were cooling and strict upright support.
+The OG delivered the clearest low-lounge feel, but it asked for the most compromise when standing up or changing position.

 How to Choose a Benchmade Modern Sofa

-If you want one sofa that flexes between upright and lounge without drama, Skinny Fat is the safest all-around pick.
-If your room is design-led and you genuinely want a low, modern lounge silhouette, The OG fits that brief.
-For shorter legs or anyone who struggles with low seating, steer away from the lowest seat heights first.
+If your default position is a semi-reclined TV sit, Couch Potato makes more sense.
+If you want one sofa that can handle upright sitting and casual lounging without feeling extreme in either direction, Skinny Fat is the safest middle ground.
+If your room is style-led and you genuinely want a low modern lounge profile, The OG fits that brief.
+For shorter sitters or anyone who struggles with low seating, rule out the lowest seat heights first.

 Where These Sofas May Not Fit

-Benchmade Modern is customization-first, so you’re paying for made-to-order sizing and upholstery choice more than “discount sofa” economics.
-If you’re shopping strictly by lowest price, this lineup will feel expensive.
+Benchmade Modern is customization-first, so a lot of the cost goes toward made-to-order sizing and upholstery choice.
+If budget is the first filter, this lineup will feel expensive.

 Benchmade Modern vs. Alternatives